bartschotten/com-pact/README.md

 ```

 ### As a Message provider
-Verifying a Message Pact is very similar to verifying an API Pact, but instead of connecting to your API, ComPact will instead invoke a function that you supply in the PactVerifierConfig:
+Verifying a Message Pact is very similar to verifying an API Pact, but instead of connecting to your API, ComPact will instead invoke a MessageProducer function that you supply in the PactVerifierConfig:
 ```c#
 var config = new PactVerifierConfig
 {